tromp 4 months ago

 (Got a Blu-Ray set of an Investiture of the Gods TV series that allegedly had English subtitles but it doesn't.
 It's not like Japanese where I have 30% comprehension of the spoken language, I read Chinese better than I can understand it spoken but that's not saying much, I can pick out things like 来来来 (lái lái lái) which means 'come over' but that's about it.)

-• AlanYx a day ago
+• AlanYx 4 months ago

 Nezha 2 still has fart jokes (and a sequence involving a joke about bodily fluids), but the quality of the animation is now top notch.

-• moralestapia a day ago
+• moralestapia 4 months ago

 Yeah, unlike the amazing script quality of "Black Panther: Wakanda Forever", et. al.

-• AlanYx a day ago
+• AlanYx 4 months ago

 It kind of is the Chinese equivalent of a Marvel movie.
 No criticism intended though, it does that well.
 The 2023 Chinese film Chang'an is a better choice if someone is looking for a modern animated Chinese film with some adult depth.

-moralestapia a day ago
+moralestapia 4 months ago

 What's even more impressive is that they've done this with an 80M USD budget.